 NSC 493 • Literature Review in Neuroscience 1 Credit

 Survey of contemporary and classical neuroscience literature.
 Journal club format in which topics of the students' choosing are researched, discussed, and methodologies assessed.
-Students will evaluate a variety of neuroscience research through a written summary.
+Students evaluate a variety of neuroscience research through a written summary.

-Prerequisites: major in neuroscience and Junior standing.
+Prerequisites: Major in neuroscience and Junior standing.
 Offered: Spring.

 NSC 496 • Neuroscience Research 1-4 Credits